cnumr/ecoindex_api/README.md

 > If the variable is set to 0, no limit is set.

+### Screenshot

+It is possible to take a screenshot of the analyzed web page.
+To do this, you must set the `ENABLE_SCREENSHOT` environment variable to `True`.
+By default, screenshots are *disabled*.

+If screenshots are enabled, when analyzing the page the image will be generated in the `./screenshot` directory with the image name corresponding to the analysis ID and will be available on the path `/screenshot/{ID}.png`.

+> __ATTENTION:__ Enabling screenshot feature may lead to a high use of the filesystem.

 ## Local development

 If you need to test the API locally, you can easily run it.
 You have to use [Poetry](https://python-poetry.org/) to install dependencies and run `uvicorn` server.